top of page

 Researchers have concluded that this landscape played host to the birth of humanity.
 Studies here help us to understand the earliest ancestors of the human race, giving us an insight into how man and nature have existed and changed over millions of years.

-How you will contribute to science.
+How you will contribute to science:

 What to Bring for the Hominid Digs

 You will be working under the supervision of the paleontologists, but the tasks associated with working on an excavation can involve certain risks.
+You should be comfortable on your feet for several hours at a time, possess a reasonable level of fitness, and have the flexibility to move freely, bend, or kneel as needed.

 • Comfortable clothes for the excavation.